-Buenos Aires combines the laid-back ambience of a European capital with the fiery passion of a Latin-American barrio, a combination that makes it an irresistible travel destination.
+Buenos Aires blends the laid-back ambience of a European capital with the fiery passion of a Latin-American barrio, a combination that makes it an irresistible travel destination.

 The capital and largest city in Argentina, Buenos Aires is home to roughly 40 percent of the country's population.
-This bustling metropolis is as cosmopolitan as they get, with a diverse population energetic in its enthusiasm for enjoying city life.
+This bustling metropolis is as cosmopolitan as it gets, with a diverse population energetic in its enthusiasm for enjoying city life.

-Buenos Aires is consistently rated among the top holiday destinations in the world, and it's easy to see why; visitors looking for a party will find no end of pumping bars and nightclubs, with tango dancing spilling out into the streets; night owls can drink mate or dance into the early hours of the morning.
+Buenos Aires is consistently rated among the top holiday destinations in the world, and it's easy to see why.
+Visitors looking for a party will find countless pumping bars and nightclubs, with tango dancing spilling out into the streets; night owls can drink mate or dance into the early hours of the morning.